 Operational efficiency is possible, you just need to take the first step.

 The definition of operational efficiency or "operational effectiveness" in a business context is the degree to which an organization can deliver its goods and services with minimal waste.
 Waste can occur in production, service delivery, labor, finance, logistics, inventory, and any other part of operations and operational costs.
-The goal of any business is, therefore, to find and eliminate any source of waste.
+The goal of any business seeking to achieve operational efficiency and effectiveness is, therefore, to find and eliminate any source of waste.

-Workflow automation can make processes like these more efficient:
+Workflow automation can make processes like these more efficient, improving operational effectiveness:

 The term Vendor Management refers to the efforts around maintaining a positive, efficient, and productive relationship with an organization's vendor partners.
-Inefficiency can spring up around anything from sourcing new vendors to monitoring the performance of existing vendors.
-Hiring a bad vendor can set an organization back months so the process for finding new vendors should reduce risk and ensure proper fit.
-Any new projects vendors take on should be rigorously evaluated and vetted by the proper stakeholders, finance, legal, etc. Finding efficiencies in these areas should be paramount:
+Operational inefficiency can spring up around anything from sourcing new vendors to monitoring the performance of existing vendors.
+Hiring a bad vendor can set an organization back months, so the process for finding new vendors should reduce risk and ensure proper fit.
+Any new projects vendors take on should be rigorously evaluated and vetted by the proper stakeholders, finance, legal, etc. Finding operational efficiencies in these areas should be paramount: